 Please note that calculators, class notes, textbooks, any outside aids are not allowed during the writing of the tests (unless any of these objects are explicitly permitted by an announcement in class).
 The use of any of these sources will result in a grade of zero on the test.
-All materials (other than pens, pencils and erasers) which you bring with you to the test must be stored in a closed bag.
+All materials (other than pens, pencils and erasers) which you bring with you to the test must be stored in a closed bag during the test.
 If you do not have a bag to put these materials in, then you must leave these materials at the front of the room while you write the test.
 You are not permitted to consult classmates or other individuals when writing your tests.

 Assignments: There will be 4 homework assignments, each worth 10 points.
 Assignments are due in class at the beginning of the lecture on the due date.
 No late assignments will be accepted.
 If you are unable to attend class on a day when an assignment is due, you should make arrangements to submit the homework prior to the due date.
 Exceptions will be made to this rule only if you can provide documentation of unusual circumstances (i.e., illness) that prevented you from submitting the assignment on time.
 In such a case, you should contact your instructor within 2 working days of the due date.
-The weight of such an assignment will fall on the remaining assignments.
+The grade for such an assignment will be replaced with the average grade received on all the other assignments.